Why great leadership is so significant to your company

 How HR can help:

 Recruitment is the first interaction with an organization and while it’s not foolproof in ensuring hired talent is all good, testing personality and attitudes may help assess the personality of the interviewee and pinpoint negative traits.
-Managerial job descriptions should spell out the expectation that employees be treated in an appropriate and gracious manner, and define the behaviors that will not be tolerated.
+Managerial job descriptions should spell out the expectation that employees be treated in an appropriate and gracious manner, and define the behaviors that will

 In certain scenarios, top performers who are effective leaders are pushed into high-risk environments where toxic leadership patterns emerge as a result of unreasonable and aggressive organizational policies that focus solely on financial numbers.
 Business leaders must revisit their strategies and ensure they aren’t going the way of Enron, Lehman Brothers, or Bear Stearns.